glicatap/WQ_SWMP_Synthesis/Data_processing/README.md

     -  for WQ and MET: nValid for how many data points that month passed qa/qc; and min, median, max, mean, sd, and iqr for all of the parameters that should be processed that way.
 For precipitation, columns are nValid and a monthly total.
 For PAR, values were first summed at the daily level; then nValid, min, median, max, mean, sd, and iqr were calculated on the daily totals.
     -  In the WQ files, I've tabulated how many DO_mgl values were <2 and <5.
 Those both come with 'nValid' and 'total' (so the proportion for how many readings in a month were < 2 mg/L could be calculated as `doLessThan2_total/doLessThan2_nValid`).
     -  for NUT: Valid monthly replicate values were averaged.
 For the censored column, if at least one valid replicate was identified as censored, the average was also identified as censored.
+-  `QAQCd_monthly_byType` - compilation of all stations for each data type.
+Contains 6 files: one `.RData` and one `.csv` for each data type: `SWMP_WQ`, `SWMP_MET`, `SWMP_NUT`.
+Once quality-checked and any questions/issues are addressed, these will be the final monthly files used in SWMP Synthesis data analysis. **Note**: these files contain all stations that have data - inactive stations or those with short duration will need to be removed before analysis, if appropriate.
+Additionally, the number of rows may change as we ensure all year-month combinations are represented for each station (e.g. we may need to insert blank rows for months with no data).
+    -  WQ file contains 27,605 rows from 154 stations
+    -  MET file contains 6,909 rows from 37 stations
+    -  NUT file contains 28,693 rows from 156 stations

 ## Running the scripts